Horndale County Infant and Nursery School

 To further reassure parents / carers of the measures we have put into place, please find below a pdf copy of our school specific risk assessment that has been agreed by both staff and our Governing Body.
 Please also look at the pupils page to see photo’s and videos of what the school and classroom will look like.

-Final School COVID 19 RA
+School COVID 19 Risk Assessment

 Adobe Reader